Planning a Burial at Sea

-EPA Regulations for Burial at Sea
+EPA Regulations for Burials at Sea

 The basic burial at sea regulations as issued by the U.S. Environmental Protection Agency (EPA) general permit under the Marine Protection, Research and Sanctuaries Act (MPRSA) states the following: